Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ## Concepts  and Story
 1. **Node** - A single Cassandra instance, this is on a machine.
 This machine may be on a separate  network and may contain other nodes.
 Two nodes can be geographically separated, altogether in a separate data center and be in separate networks.
 Nodes can see each other, that is each node is connected to other nodes, even though they may be separated.
 2. **Algorithm** - the key algorithm of cassandra is then
-	1. Distribute the data accross different nodes
+	1. Distribute the data accross different nodes, each node has a part of the data.
+These data parts are called partitions.
+Partitions are based on some key using which we can divide the data.
+To maintain failover, the nodes also have additional responsibility of having other partitions a
 3. **Partition Key**
 4. **Partition index**
 5. **Partition**, Partition range, Partitioner